shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Why, Poppet - is it because of Mama?"

-Olive did not looking up from her coloring.
+Olive did not look up from her coloring.
 Before her, a line drawing of a bunny lay on the kitchen table, a pile of crayons strewn in every direction.
 Her right hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's ear.

 "I know Mama's not here.
 I knew that yesterday, and I knew that this morning, and I'll know that tonight.
 But why am I sad just this moment, Papa?
 I wasn't sad before."